Channel Partner search in South Korea and Japan for Tana Oy

 After meeting the Shortlisted candidates, we usually present to our clients the final Shortlist, which typically contains 2-5 names.
 In case of Tana the list contained 2-3 names depending of the country.
 The next step of the process was to arrange meetings for Tana’s representatives with each final candidate.
 Before any meeting, a Non-Disclosure Agreement with each company was signed for confidentiality reasons.

 For all of this work Asian Insiders has tested methods, tools and templates, which saves a lot of time and efforts from our clients.

 In South Korea Asian Insiders has also provided operative market support for Tana at sales ramp-up phase.
-In practise Asian Insiders works between Tana and the new channel partner for 6 months supporting both parties in the launch of joint business activities.
+In practice Asian Insiders works between Tana and the new channel partner for 6 months supporting both parties in the launch of joint business activities.

 In South Korea the process was completed some months ago and we are happy to say, that the first orders have been already received from the appointed dealer.
 In Japan the process is slightly halted due to the outbreak of the Corona- virus pandemic, but the negotiations with the final candidates have been started and are ongoing.